How to Compare Solar Quotes: 6 Tips

 Tip #3: Compare Solar Equipment Equally

 Not all solar systems are designed equally.
-It’s unwise to pick the cheapest system without considering the equipment that comes with it.
+Don't just pick the cheapest system without considering the equipment that comes with it.

 Solar panels vary in price; in general, you get what you pay for.
 Most solar panels guarantee production for 25 years, but that can depend on degradation rates and workmanship warranty length.
 Plus, a less reputable solar panel manufacturer may not be around 25 years from now to honor the warranty.